hpp-io/noosphere-evm/README.md

-# noosphere-evm
+# Noosphere Smart Contract Suite

-Noosphere smart contract suite — an on-chain framework for requesting off-chain compute workloads, receiving results, and managing subscription lifecycle and billing on EVM chains.
-This repository provides the protocol primitives, developer-facing client base contracts, and tooling to integrate periodic or one-shot off-chain compute into your smart contracts.
+Noosphere is an on-chain framework for requesting off-chain compute workloads, receiving results on-chain, and managing subscription lifecycle and billing on EVM-compatible chains.

+This repository contains the protocol primitives, developer-facing client base contracts, and tooling to integrate recurring or one-time off-chain compute into your smart contracts.

+---

+## Features

+- **Request off-chain compute** from EVM contracts (one-shot or recurring).
+- **Receive results on-chain** with proof and delivery metadata.
+- **Subscription lifecycle** management (create, cancel).
+- **Billing & escrow** primitives for payments and fee settlement.

 ---